dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

    Administrator privileges aren't required to run the app when binding to localhost using HTTP (not HTTPS) with a port number greater than 1024.
 For other configurations (for example, using a local IP address or binding to port 443), run the app with administrator privileges.

    The app responds at the server's public IP address.
+In this example, the server is reached from the Internet at its public IP address of `104.214.79.47`.

    A development certificate is used in this example.
 The page loads securely after bypassing the browser's untrusted certificate warning.